vahidhedayati/grails-boselecta-plugin/README.md

 Grails plugin that uses default WebSocket technology to interact with your domainClasses and produce dependent form / options that depend on one another.
 The format to define select functionality / auto complete are identical.
 Auto complete requires additional boolean values to be passed to make it auto complete.

-The information that appears on your front end web page is passed via a socket connection that is activated initially, so only selected items and their dependent lists are ever loaded at any one time.
+The information that appears on your front end web page is passed via websockets, with your page being the front-end connection receving JSON results.
+The DOM object will only contain selected items and their dependent selected lists at any one time.

 This is a secure way of interacting with any of your given domainClasses that have a hasMany/belongsTo(full / loose) dependencies supported.